GetDKAN/dkan/docs/components/periodic-updates.rst

   - the Source File URL,
   - the Update frequency,
   - the Status: this represents the messages generated on each update, it will tell you wether the resource has been updated, if the process finished correctly or if/what errors were produced,
-  - the Last update date: this is the date in which the resource was last updated via periodic updates.
+  - the Last update date: this is the date in which the resource was last updated via periodic updates,
+  - the Import to datastore indicator: it shows wether the file should be imported into the datastore based on what is defined in the manifest.